faykris/printf/README.md

 Everything we need for the _printf function to execute correctly, we will show below:

 ### Header file
-We define a header file names ` "holberton.h"`  where puts the prototypes functions, include standard libraries to use and a struct that contains the different format types used in _printf function.
+We define a header file names `"holberton.h"` where puts the prototypes functions, include standard libraries to use and a struct that contains the different format types used in _printf function.

 #### Standard libraries
-For some proccess is neccessary use the standard libraries for example we use the write fuction across the `<unistd.h>` library.
+For some proccess is neccessary use the standard libraries for example we use the `write` function across the `<unistd.h>` library.

 #### Functions prototypes
 Small functions are necessary for realize some operations with the characters found in the process and are defined with their respective name, data type of parameters.